The country's only Black-owned food glossy almost didn't get off the ground

 I’m talking about the company that owns Condé Nast investing say $10 million in a startup that is owned by a Black man, a food startup by Stephen Satterfield.
 Take money, take $10 million, and invest it in this Black man’s company.
 That’s what I’m talking about.

-Satterfield is the publisher and found of Whetstone Media, which produces the food-culture print magazine Whetstone and the podcast Point of Origin.
+Satterfield is the publisher and founder of Whetstone Media, which produces the food-culture print magazine Whetstone and the podcast Point of Origin.
 Whetstone digs into the stories of the people and ecosystems behind the food and beverages we consume.
 This vision, Satterfield explained in our latest episode of Bite, grew out of a career spent working at restaurants focused on sourcing quality ingredients—first the pioneering Portland farm-to-table temple Genoa; and later at the excellent San Francisco restaurant Nopa.
 In other words, Satterfield moved into food media from a place of deep knowledge of food and wine.

-But Edge’s response to Wey’s suggestion that Satterfield deserved investment took some viewers by surprise.
+Edge’s response to Wey’s suggestion that Satterfield deserved big-money investment from a media giant caused a stir.
 “Would you say that backing Whetstone is a good business decision?”
 Edge asked Wey.

 Satterfield has struggled for years to find investors for his magazine, which is currently the nation’s only Black-owned print food magazine (soon too be joined by Klancy Miller’s For the Culture, which is seeking startup funding).
-Edge’s remark reminded Satterfield of the “dismissive response that white men have given me and [Whetstone] since it started.”
+Edge’s remark reminded Satterfield of the “dismissive response that white men have given me and [Whetstone] since it started,” he tole me.

 The idea for Whetstone germinated while Satterfield was working at Nopa.
 As he began to get to know the farmers who supplied the restaurant, he realized that something was getting lost in the farm-to-table fervor engulfing the Bay Area’s food scene.
 “A lot of the servers in restaurants, including our own, knew to name check the farms, but they couldn’t really tell you about the people,” he said.
 “It was a significant disconnect.”
 So it became part of his job to organize farm visits for Nopa staff, which eventually morphed into an in-house multi-media project he led called Nopalize.